HEBREW READERS CHURCH

 Jer 23:18

-For who hath stood in the counsel of the LORD, and hath perceived and heard his word? who hath marked his word, and heard it?
+For who hath stood in the counsel of Ahayah, and hath perceived and heard his word? who hath marked his word, and heard it?

-• They teach such things to justify every man walking according to the imagination of his own heart since they allege the counsel of the Lord can’t be known, so every man is right in his own eyes.
-Along with these admonitions of differentiating a true from false prophet, the Angel of repentance, gives more clarity to know the difference between the two:
+They teach such things to justify every man walking according to the imagination of his own heart since they allege the counsel of the Lord can’t be known, so every man is right in his own eyes.
+Along with these admonitions of differentiating a true from false prophet, the Angel of Repentance, gives more clarity to know the difference between the two types of prophets:

 Hermas mandate 11